 Is inbox placement the same as deliverability?

 No. Inbox placement is one part of deliverability.
-Deliverability also includes timing, trust, and whether the message supports the intended workflow.
+Deliverability also includes timing, trust, authentication, and whether the message supports the intended workflow.

 How often should you run inbox placement tests?